-Earlier this year I was in touch with the National Dahlia Collection in Penzance over a painting I had done of one of their cultivars, 'Twynings After Eight'.
+In 2018 Heidi was in touch with the National Dahlia Collection over a painting she had done of one of their cultivars, 'Twynings After Eight'.

-I was also able to choose the name.
-So rather than just my full name, I decided to choose something which captured my joy in life.
-The name 'Venamore's Delight' reflects not only my delight in botanical painting, but with life itself and all it offers.
+The name 'Venamore's Delight' reflects not only Heidi's delight in botanical painting, but with life itself and all it offers.

-Once registered, the RHS issues a certificate, a copy of which I now hold.
+Once registered, the RHS issues a certificate, a copy of which Heidi holds.
 A fascinating process and a deep honour to be involved in a plant's name, as a botanical artist.